stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 moon and my torch.
 Not that any one differed essentially from the earlier specimens we had found.
 It was something subtler than that.
 The impression did not come when I looked at one block alone, but only when I ran my eye over several almost simultaneously.
 Then, at last, the truth dawned upon me.
-The curvilinear patterns on many of these blocks were   closely related  &mdash;parts of one vast decorative conception.
-For the first time in this aeon-shaken waste I had come upon a mass of masonry in its old position&mdash;tumbled and fragmentary, it is true, but none the less existing in a very definite sense.
+The curvilinear patterns on many of these blocks were   closely related  --parts of one vast decorative conception.
+For the first time in this aeon-shaken waste I had come upon a mass of masonry in its old position--tumbled and fragmentary, it is true, but none the less existing in a very definite sense.

   Mounting at a low place, I clambered laboriously over the heap; here and there